 Extra key benefits of intermittent fasting

-Intermittent fasting makes your day simpler, and is much easier than dieting
+It makes your day simpler and it’s easier than dieting

 We like cooking.
 That is one of the main reasons we made this blog.
 But even enjoying our time in the kitchen, it is impossible not to realize that we spend a lot of time in it, time that could be used elsewhere.
 One less meal preparation per day means not having to plan or shop for it, which means more free time and a simpler day.